kirsty-stephen/kirsty-stephen/README.md

 ### Hi there, I'm Kirsty! 👋

--📍 Manchester, UK
+📍 Manchester, UK

--👩🏻‍⚕️ICU and Heart Failure Nurse.
+👩🏻‍⚕️ICU and Heart Failure Nurse.

--👩🏻‍💻  Currently learning web development with The Developer Academy.
+👩🏻‍💻  Currently learning web development with The Developer Academy.

--💉 Interested in healthcare research, particularly using new technologies.
+💉 Interested in healthcare research, particularly using new technologies.

--🌿 📚 Happiest when outdoors or reading.
+🌿 📚 Happiest when outdoors or reading.